dat-ecosystem-archive/dat-node/readme.md

 # dat-node 1.0 alpha [![Travis](https://img.shields.io/travis/datproject/dat-node.svg?branch=1.0&style=flat-square)](https://travis-ci.org/datproject/dat-node) [![npm](https://img.shields.io/npm/v/dat-node.svg?style=flat-square)](https://npmjs.org/package/dat-node)

-Dat is a decentralized tool for distributing data and files, built for scientific and research data. **dat-node** is a node module to help you build node applications using Dat on the file system.
-See karissa/dat-api if you want to build browser-friendly Dat applications.
+Dat is a decentralized tool for distributing data and files, built for scientific and research data. **dat-node** is a module to help you build node applications using Dat on the *file system*.
+See [dat-api](https://github.com/karissa/dat-api) if you want to build browser-friendly Dat applications.

 Want to use Dat and not build applications?
 Check out:

-* [Dat CLI](datproject/dat): Use Dat in the command line
+* [Dat CLI](https://github.com/datproject/dat): Use Dat in the command line
-* [Dat-Desktop](datproject/dat-desktop): A desktop application for Dat
+* [Dat-Desktop](https://github.com/datproject/dat-desktop): A desktop application for Dat

-#### Goal
+### Goal

 Dat-node's primary goal is a *consistent management* of Dat archives on the file system.
 Dat-node is used in the Dat CLI.
 Use dat-node to build applications that are compatible with the Dat CLI.

 Dat-node acts as glue for a collection of Dat and hyperdrive based modules, including: [dat-folder-archive](https://github.com/joehand/dat-folder-archive), [hyperdiscovery](https://github.com/karissa/hyperdiscovery), [hyperdrive-stats](https://github.com/juliangruber/hyperdrive-stats), and [hyperdrive-import-files](https://github.com/juliangruber/hyperdrive-import-files/).

-#### Features
+### Features

 * Consistent management of Dat archive folders across apps, using [dat-folder-archive](https://github.com/joehand/dat-folder-archive)
 * Join the Dat Network using [hyperdiscovery](https://github.com/karissa/hyperdiscovery)